abinit/abinit/doc/tutorial/dmft_triqs.md

 provide an internal continuation routine, so you are free to use whatever method or library you prefer.

-Below is a template script using TRIQS/SOM, freely available [[https://github.com/krivenko/som|here]].
+Below, we will use TRIQS/SOM, freely available [[https://github.com/krivenko/som|here]].

 You can run our example continuation script with: